dotnsf/cbl_export/README.md

 ## Issue

-function fileDownload() works as expected only for image files.
+function fileDownload() does NOT work as expected even for image files.

 See API spec.: https://developer.cybozulive.com/doc/current/pub/fileDownload.html